Kibbie Dome: Nearby facilities

-On the west side of the Kibbie Dome is the Dan O'Brien outdoor track & field stadium, which hosted its first meet in 1972, and was renamed in 1996 for the Olympic gold medalist world champion and former world record holder in the decathlon.
+On the west side of the Kibbie Dome is the Dan O'Brien outdoor track & field stadium, which hosted its first meet in 1972, and was renamed in 1996 for the Olympic gold medalist, three-time world champion, and former world record holder in the decathlon.
 A concrete grandstand at the finish area (southeast corner) has a seating capacity of 1,000.
 The first all-weather surface lasted less than a decade and was replaced in 1980.
 The facility underwent a major renovation in 2011 to host the 2012 WAC outdoor championships.
 South of the Dome is the university's 18-hole golf course, a challenging track due to its rolling Palouse terrain.
-A par-72 course with terraced fairways and significant changes in elevation, its back tees measure 6637 yd, with a course rating of 72.4, and a 135 slope rating.
+A par-72 course with terraced fairways and significant changes in elevation, its back tees measure 6637 yd, with a course rating of 72.3, and a 128 slope rating.
 The course opened in 1937 with nine holes, then expanded from 1968–70, with the present clubhouse opening in 1969.
 To the east is the Memorial Gymnasium (1928), the swim center and the physical education building (both 1970), and six outdoor tennis courts.
 Four additional tennis courts are on the east side of campus, at the southeast corner of the Administration Lawn.
+As noted earlier, ICCU Arena is immediately to the north of the Dome.